github/docs/content/billing/managing-your-license-for-github-enterprise/viewing-license-usage-for-github-enterprise.md

 {% data reusables.enterprise-accounts.settings-tab %}
 {% data reusables.enterprise-accounts.license-tab %}
 1. Review your current {% data variables.product.prodname_enterprise %} license, as well as consumed and available user licenses.
-    - To download the consumed license report as a CSV file, in the top right, click {% octicon "download" aria-label="The download icon" %}.
+    - To download the consumed license report as a CSV file, to the right of "User licenses," click {% octicon "download" aria-hidden="true" %} **CSV report**.
 For more information about reviewing the data in this report, see "[AUTOTITLE](/billing/managing-your-license-for-github-enterprise/troubleshooting-license-usage-for-github-enterprise)."
     - If you purchased {% data variables.product.prodname_GH_advanced_security %}, you can review your total {% ifversion ghas-billing-UI-update %}license{% else %}seat{% endif %} usage.
 For more information, see "[AUTOTITLE](/billing/managing-billing-for-github-advanced-security/viewing-your-github-advanced-security-usage)."

 {% elsif ghes %}